 Green Space.
 Though known as an expansive concrete jungle, Mexico City offers plenty of green space to explore.
 A couple of my favorite parks were – Parque Mexico, Condesa; Bosque de Chapultepec, and Parque Lincoln, Polanco.
 Also, visiting Frida Kahlo’s property was amazing to see where she lived, but the gardens and courtyard were also amazing!

 Brown History.
 While in Mexico City, we went to a number of museums and galleries.
 It was eye-opening to learn more about Mexico’s history – especially pre-Spain.
 I love seeing art featuring “brown people,” so I was all about the art.

 Like many cities, the determination of your treatment is in status as an American and thus somebody with money.
 We were American travels rather than black travelers.
 We dined at a wide range of restaurants while in CMDX, from five-star establishments to street vendors, and across the board we received amazing service.

 I always felt welcomed into even the nicest of restaurants – while here in the States I have often felt a certain doubt if I should be dining at that restaurant (duh, I wouldn’t have made this reservation otherwise), I never had this feeling in Mexico.

 Stares Here and There

 We noticed it, and our friends noticed it as well.
-Just about anywhere we walked, Rodney and I were met with stares.
-With a head full of box braids and Rodney, a tall black dude, we definitely stood out most places we went.
+Just about anywhere I walked with my other black friends, we were met with stares.
+In more local, less touristy neighborhoods, we definitely stood out and were met with some states.
 On the whole, though, I took these stares as curiosity and nothing more.